luizbgomide/sovereign/rules.md

 | Time a torch lasts until burning out           | 6     |
 | Time a filled lantern lasts before burning out | 24    |

+### Doors

+Out of all the obstacles the party will face, doors will be *by far* the most common.
+Doors mark the beginning of every new area, and so how to handle doors will come up *over and over*.

+Doors can be **locked**, in which case a character with [Thieves Tools](/equipment#thieves-tools) can try pick it, usually with a DC 10 DEX/Sneak check.
+If they fail, they can not try again until they gain a level of experience.

+Locked doors can be **battered down**.
+6 turns less STR and Exert for wooden doors, and triple that for metal-reinforced doors.
+Metal or stone doors can not be battered down with mundane means.
+Roll an extra Wandering Encounter every turn.

+Doors can be **stuck**, in which case a character can try to force them open in a Round with a DC 10 STR/Exert check.
+If they fail, it takes 1d3 Turns to open the door.

+Doors can be **listened at** for a Round, revealing noises as loud as talking without a roll, the presence of anything quieter with a DC 10 WIS/Notice check.

+To pass through a door, choose to make either a **hard** or **soft** entry.
+If not specififed, a soft entry is assumed.

+In a **hard** entry, the party arranges around the entrance, bashes it in, and charges the room in a planned pattern of entry.
+They trigger any traps over the threshold and appear hostile to any inhabitants, but are capable of surprising anyone who might be watching the door.

+In a **soft** entry, the party arranges to defend and hold the door as a choke point, sufficiently far away from traps.
+One Delver opens quietly opens the door and observes.
+They have the opportunity to notice traps, do not appear hostile, but are incapable of surprising anyone who might be watching the door.

 ## Encounters

 When the Delvers encounter a group of NPCs in a dungeon, either from a [Wandering Encounter](#wandering-encounters) or because the room contains NPCs, then: